Proof Gold Sovereigns and Half Sovereigns of the Sydney Mint (1853 - 1926)

 The Museum of Victoria plain edge proof pair formed part of the Howatt donation n 1926, acquired from the Sydney Mint on closure.

 As a summary, the Sydney Mint struck proof sovereigns and half sovereigns in only 1893, the first year of the Veiled Head era (1893 - 1901).
-The coins were struck with a milled and plain edge.
-Both styles are scarce, the milled edge two pairs are known.
-The plain edge pair, just one.
+The coins were struck with grained and plain edges.
+Both styles are scarce with two grained edge pairs known.
+And one plain edge pair.

 Fundamentals of Sydney Mint proof coining in the Edward VII era (1902 - 1910)